pnb/paper-convert-www/README.md

     cd install-tl-20210324
     sudo ./install-tl  # It may be necessary to add "-repository https://ftp.math.utah.edu/pub/tex/historic/systems/texlive/2021" to avoid getting a newer TexLive though I am not surre if this will work

-Create an unprivileged *nodewww* user to run the server process (optional):
+Create a relatively unprivileged *nodewww* user to run the server process:

     sudo useradd -m nodewww
     sudo passwd nodewww
+    sudo usermod -aG sudo nodewww

-Add the new TexLive installation to the user's PATH by adding this line to the end of `~/.bashrc`:
+Add the new TexLive installation to the user's PATH by adding this line to the end of `/home/nodewww/.bashrc`:

     export PATH="/usr/local/texlive/2021/bin/x86_64-linux:$PATH"